Yash14909/RandomNum_game/README.md

-This is a simple Python-based number guessing game.
+This is a simple Python and Cpp-based number guessing game.
 The program randomly selects a number between 1 and 100, and the user has to guess it.
 The program provides hints whether to guess higher or lower.